lumang/learngit/readme.txt

 git tracks changes of files
 <<<<<<< HEAD
-creating  a new branch is quick creating a new branch is quick and simple creating  a new branch is quick
+creating  a new branch is quick creating a new branch is quick  AND  simple creating  a new branch is quick
 =======
 creating  a new branch is quick